 From apron expansions to new facility construction, big plans are in place for the future of Savannah/Hilton Head International Airport.
 To keep pace with our impressive growth, multiple construction projects are currently underway in-and-around the airport to ultimately create an improved airport experience for our travelers, partners, and employees.

 Click the tabs below to learn more about each of our current projects and stay up-to-date on our progress as we continually strive to provide a world-class travel experience.

 Construct an approximate 46,000-square yard aircraft parking apron with associated drainage improvements located on the south edge of the existing terminal apron.
-This apron expansion will be used for overnight aircraft parking which will improve the airport’s capacity for aircraft operations and fixed-based aircraft.
+This apron expansion is used for overnight aircraft parking which improves the airport’s capacity for aircraft operations and fixed-based aircraft.

 Contract Cost = $8MM